UoB-OOP/COMS10017-2022/summative/cw-model.md

 * Police or Bobbies will not be modelled.
 * The Ferry will be modelled.
+* Mr X and the detectives will be given variable (user-specified) amounts of tickets at the start, the normal rules for tickets follow:
+  - When a detective moves, the ticket used will be given to Mr X.
+  - Used Mr X tickets are discarded.
 * The number of rounds in a game is variable (>0) specified by an initial setup rather than fixed to 22 rounds as in the board game.
-* When a detective moves, the ticket used will be given to Mr X.
-* Mr X should start with the following tickets: `Taxi*4, Bus*3, Underground*3, Double*2, Secret*5`.
+  - In the manual, the round count is defined as the number of transitions between Mr X and the detectives as a whole, this number is different from the number of slots on Mr X's Travel Log because Mr X can use double moves which occupies two slots (e.g. a 22 round game with two double move tickets means Mr X can have up to 24 moves).
+  - For practical reasons of allowing the game to have flexible amounts of tickets for everyone, we've made a small simplification of the rule where the game can be setup with a variable amount of moves for Mr X (i.e. the slot count in Mr X's travel log) such that the game is over when Mr X's travel log is completely full, instead of some abritary number of rounds.
 * Mr X cannot move into a detective location.
 * Mr X loses if it is his turn and he cannot make any move himself anymore.
 * Detectives lose if it is their turn and none of them can move, if some can move the others are just skipped.
-* `Ticket.SECRET` represents a black ticket
+* `Ticket.SECRET` represents a black ticket, this is used for Mr X's secret moves

 Pay special attention to rules for double moves and secret moves, since these are particularly complex.